-At the outset of the essay, I asked “What changes, what constants and what chimeras made the United States the place that elects a black President?”
+At the outset of the first essay in this series [to commemorate what would have been James Baldwin’s 90th year–Ed.], I asked “What changes, what constants and what chimeras made the United States the place that elects a black President?”
 And, “What does black president actually mean?”
-(You can find the first three parts of this essay here.)

 I can see Jimmy Baldwin slipping on his shades.
 He saw this coming.
 Everyone knows the President is a persona, highly crafted.
 It’s interesting to see President Obama, here, consciously playing upon the protective father role.
 And, he’s twisted the irony of his father/President persona precisely to enlist the deadly military force of the state to his shotgun-at-the-door-on-prom-night purposes as a father.
 He’s playing with changes and constants.
 Or, is he working?
 A father’s love of daughters?
 Constant!
 But, do we hear the smack of numb patriarchy, even an echo of the fathers of the white South’s fear for their daughter’s chastity?
 Change?
 A black man is Commander and Chief?
 Change!
 But, where and against whom are Predator Drones actually mobilized when they’re not metaphorically menacing teen idol pop groups?
 Constant?